ST Edge AI Core - Command-line Interface

 Minimal command to validate a 32b float model with the self-generated random input data (“Validation on desktop”).

-Minimal command to validate a 32b float model on STM32 target.
+stedgeai validate -m <model_f32p_file_path> --target stm32Minimal command to validate a 32b float model on STM32 target.
 Note that a complete profiling report including execution time by layer is generated by default.

-Validation of a 32b float model with compression factor (“Validation on desktop”)
+stedgeai validate -m <model_f32p_file_path> --mode target --target stm32Validation of a 32b float model with compression factor (“Validation on desktop”)

-Validate a model with a custom dataset
+stedgeai validate -m <model_f32p_file_path> -c medium --target stm32Validate a model with a custom dataset (input samples)

--m <model_file_path> -vi test_data.csv --target stm32 $ stedgeai validate
+stedgeai validate -m <model_file_path> -vi test_data.csv --target stm32

 Specific options